Human Performance and Wellness Courses

 HPW-190: Varsity Athletics (Credit: 1)

-Activity course for student-athletes chosen to compete in Westminster College varsity athletics.
+Activity course for student-athletes chosen to compete in Westminster varsity athletics.
 This course is specifically designed for students participating on varsity teams.
 Students will benefit from training under a professional coach and from the opportunity to participate in athletics.
 This course is repeatable for credit.

 HPW-215: Flexibility for Life and Sport (Credit: 1)